udacity/nd013-c1-vision-starter/README.md

 ### Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.

+Setup was not required as the Udacity Virtual Machine has all necessary dependencies and extensions were already installed.

 ### Dataset
 #### Dataset analysis
 This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts and other visualizations.
+The Waymo Open Dataset was used to train a neural network model.
+The data within the virtual machine contains 97 tfrecord files.
+Each tfrecord file contains 1 frame per 10 seconds from a 10 fps video.
+The images are annotated bounding boxes for vehicles, pedestrians and cyclists.

+The images within the tfrecord file have distinct attributes including light condition (sunny/overcast), time of day (day/night/dusk) locations(residential/highways/countryside), weather(rainy/foggy/overcast) and density of tracked classes(high/medium/low).
+Following are a few examples of the images within the tfrecord files.

 #### Cross validation
 This section should detail the cross validation strategy and justify your approach.